 When the stakes are so high, marketplaces need to do everything they can to detect and remove negative, biased, fraudulent, or just plain nasty content.
 Not doing so will seriously damage their credibility, popularity, and ultimately, their trustworthiness – which, as we’ve discussed previously, is a surefire recipe for disaster.

-However, we can learn a lot from the mistakes of others and by putting the right moderation measures in place.
+However, we can learn a lot from the mistakes of others by putting the right moderation measures in place.
 Let’s take a closer look at the cost of bad content and at ways to prevent it from your online marketplace.

 The cost of fraudulent ads